nburrus/tuxpaint/docs/gl_ES.UTF-8/README.txt

         Along with the preset solid colors, you can also choose colors using a rainbow palette or a "color mixer".
 These operate identically to the options found in the color palette shown below the canvas when drawing a picture.
-See Main Screen > Lower: Colors > Special color options for details.
+See Pantalla principal > Máis abaixo: Cores > Special color options for details.

     Imaxes «de comezo» e de «modelo»
           o As «imaxes de inicio» poden comportarse como unha páxina dun libro